-Please note that this topic is different to Reverse charge VAT on services from abroad.
+Please note that domestic reverse charge VAT is not the same as reverse charge VAT on services purchased from overseas.

 The domestic reverse charge for building and construction services is effective from 1 March 2021.

 This requires UK VAT registered contractors to account for output VAT on certain types of construction services supplied to them by UK VAT registered sub-contractors, subject to certain conditions.

 Normally, a supplier charges output VAT to a customer on a sale and the supplier then pays the VAT to HMRC.
 However, for services subject to the domestic reverse charge, the customer (the contractor) accounts for the output VAT and pays it to HMRC, rather than the supplier (the sub-contractor), hence the term reverse charge.

 Input VAT is also reclaimable by the customer on the same transaction (provided they can fully recover input VAT).